Transgender 101: Identity, Inclusion, and Resources

 General terms for people who bend gender in some way and/or have non-binary gender identities.

 A general term used for a variety of genetic, hormonal, or anatomical conditions in which a person's reproductive or sexual anatomy doesn’t seem to fit the typical definitions of female or male.
-When a child is born intersex, many doctors and parents panic and rush to “correct” the “problem” via surgery, which often causes mental and physical difficulties later in life.
+When a child is born intersex, many doctors and parents respond with panic and rush to correct the perceived problem with surgery, which often causes mental and physical difficulties later in life.
 Some intersex individuals identify as transgender or gender variant; others do not.

 Historically this term has been used to refer to individuals who have medically and legally changed their sex, or who wish to do so.
 Most transsexual people feel a conflict between their gender identity and the sex they were assigned at birth.
 Other labels used within this group include MtF (male-to-female) or trans woman, and FtM (female-to-male) or trans man.